 Discipline.
 A target shooting discipline is a sub-group of events within a sport that have common characteristics where competitors use defined types of guns to fire one or more events in a specific type of shooting.
-Action Pistol is a discipline within the shooting sports.
+Action Pistol is a discipline within the sport of shooting.